davidgfitzgerald/time-tracker/dev/log.md

 Just had the idea to set the timer as the track button!

+Cool, made some good front end changes!

+Refactor some components, added some styling, made the app way more mobile friendly.
+Moving the clock timer into the corner of the grid was a cool idea, think it works quite well.
+Doubling up the purpose of the timer with the button makes sense too, saves real estate.

+### Ideas For Next Time

+- Sticky table header row
+- Sticky table header column
+- Thinner header column
+- Display amount of days dynamically based on screen width
+- Allow day pagination

 ## Wed 18th

 Focusing on making the app more mobile friendly.